markaren/kts/README.md

 ### Example

-The following script can be invoked by invoking directly in a shell.
+The following script named `example.kts` can be invoked by directly invoking `./example.kts` in a shell.

 ```kotlin
 #!kts